matichewer/DiscoverBlockedPorts/README.md

 </p>

 ## Overview
-This repository contains bash scripts designed to test the connectivity of all ports on a network.
-The main objective is to identify which ports are not blocked by the network, specifically tested at my university.
+This repository contains bash scripts designed to test the connectivity of all ports in a network.
+The main objective is to identify which ports are not blocked by the network, and it was specifically tested in the university network.

 ## Working ports on 'WiFi UNS'
-After executing the script in June 2022, I discovered that the only ports not blocked by the university are listed in the table below:
+After executing the script in June 2022, I discovered that the only ports which were not blocked by the university were the ones listed in the table below:

 | Port   | Service | Usage (According to ChatGPT) |